 Gene Editing, Cell Therapy, Infectious Disease

-Thomas Malcolm Ph.D. is providing advice on Gene Editing, Cell Therapy and Infectious Disease to FPG with respect to clinical and scientific matters related to current and prospective clients.
+Thomas E. Malcolm provides advice on Gene Editing, Cell Therapy and Infectious Disease to FPG with respect to clinical and scientific matters related to current and prospective clients.

-Dr. Malcolm has published his work on viruses and cancers in multiple high impact journals.
+Dr. Malcolm has published his work on viruses and cancers.
 He is also a co-inventor on numerous patents.
-Thomas earned his Ph.D. in Biochemistry and Molecular Biology from the University of British Columbia, Vancouver, Canada and continued his studies as a postdoctoral fellow at Sloan Kettering Memorial Cancer Center and Mount Sinai School of Medicine in New York, NY.
+Thomas earned his Ph.D. in Biochemistry and Molecular Biology from the University of British Columbia, Vancouver, Canada and worked as a postdoctoral fellow at Sloan Kettering Memorial Cancer Center and Mount Sinai School of Medicine in New York.